Obolon (Kyiv Metro)

 The station is located shallow underground and consists of a central hall with columns.
 The walls along the tracks have been covered with yellow marble and decorated with two bronze works of art.
 Lights surround the columns, giving the station its light.
-The station is accessible by passenger tunnels; one leading to the Obolon Prospect, and the other — to Marshala Malynovskoho Street.
+The station is accessible by passenger tunnels; one leading to the Obolon Prospect, and the other — to Levko Lukianenko Street.